 11. Use a straw to make a hole for ribbon to hang the ornament.

 12. Carefully and very gently brush any extra cinnamon off your ornament with a pastry brush; it will not come off once the ornaments are dried.

-14. To dry the ornaments, bake for 3 hours at 200 degrees F. This is purely to hasten the drying process--the ornaments do not actually "bake".
+13. To dry the ornaments, bake for 3 hours at 200 degrees F. This is purely to hasten the drying process--the ornaments do not actually "bake".
 Check them periodically to make sure the corners aren't curling up.
 If they do, gently turn the ornament over and continue drying.
 Larger ornaments or humid conditions may require a bit more time to dry once they come out of the oven; they will air dry on the counter up to a few days.

 Yield: Varies depending on your ornament size.
 One batch makes fifteen 2” ornaments.

 Storage: When not in use, preserve the scent for years to come by storing in a Ziplock bag or airtight container.
 Keep away from humidity (i.e. don't store them in a damp basement).